tangrams/tangram-docs/pages/draw.md

 ####`priority`
-_integer_ or _function_.
+Optional _integer_ or _function_.
 Default is the local system's max integer value.

 Applies to `points` and `text`.
 Sets the label priority of the feature. _functions_ must return integers.